 Book; hardback, 192 pages, 160 colour illustrations.
 March 2015.

 Published by Lund Humphries, in association with Kunstmuseum St Gallen, Switzerland.

 Formed from a series of discussions that took place over the last decade between McCall and the artists Graham Ellard and Stephen Johnstone the book charts the development of Anthony McCall's studio practice.
-With an inroductory essay 'Thinking in Notebook Form' the book includes numerous facsimile reproductions of pages from McCall's extensive archive of notebooks.
+With an introductory essay 'Thinking in Notebook Form' the book includes numerous facsimile reproductions of pages from McCall's extensive archive of notebooks.

-For more information: www.ashgate.com
+For more information: www.lundhumphries.com